An appraisal report is inspection that concludes an opinion of value.

-This opinion or estimate is figured through the use of a formal method that commonly utilizes the three main "common approaches to value".
+This opinion or estimate is arrived at by a formal method that typically utilizes the three main "common approaches to value".

-Easily the most common approach in finding the likely sales price of a house is the Sales Comparison Approach which involves making a comparison to similar houses close by.
+The most common approach in finding the cost of a house is the Sales Comparison Approach which involves making a comparison to similar homes close by.

-Usually, the Sales Comparison Approach is the most accurate indicator of market value of a house.
+Being the most popular approach, the Sales Comparison Approach is considered the most accurate and best indicator of value for a house.

-The third approach is the Income Approach, which is of most importance in appraising income producing properties - it involves estimating what an investor would pay based on the capital produced by the property.
+The third approach is the Income Approach, which is the most important method in appraising income producing properties - it deals with estimating what an investor would pay based on the capital generated by the property.

 To reduce your tax burden.

-Generally, a home inspection report will evaluate the amenities and the requirements of the house: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, accessible insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.
+Generally, a home inspection report will discuss the amenities and the necessities of the home: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 The CMA will provide a non-specific figure.